Lepton Flavor Violating Higgs Decays in a Minimal Doublet Left-Right Symmetric Model with an Inverse Seesaw: Numerical Analysis

 \section{Numerical Analysis}

+The total form factors $A_{L,R}^{\text{total}}$ are function of parameters of the potential $\alpha_{1,2,3}$, $\lambda_{1,2}$ and $\rho_{1}$, the masses of $W^{\prime}$ and $H_{R}^{\pm}$, the scale of $v_{R}$ and the heavy neutrino masses and mixings (see Appendix \ref{sec:One-loop}).
+For neutrino data the light neutrino mixings angles and mass square differences for the Normal Ordering (NO) are given in the Table\ref{tab:Nu_data} obtained by the NuFit collaboration\cite{Esteban:2024eli}.

-The model presented in Sections \ref{sec:Model} and \ref{sec:ISS} is implemented on the Mathematica package SARAH \cite{Staub:2008uz} which it was originally created for Super Symmetric (SUSY) model building.
-However, SARAH now is extended to include non-SUSY models \cite{Staub:2013tta} such us the DLRSM model.
-Our implementation of the DLRSM model consider the Manifest Left-Right Symmetry with$g_{L}=g_{R}$and it is available in the Github repository \href{https://github.com/moiseszeleny/DLRSM}{DLRSM}.
+The model presented in Sections \ref{sec:Model} and \ref{sec:ISS} is implemented on the Mathematica package SARAH \cite{Staub:2011dp}.
+Our implementation of the DLRSM model consider the Manifest Left-Right Symmetry with $g_{L}=g_{R}$ and it is available in the Github repository \href{https://github.com/moiseszeleny/DLRSM}{DLRSM}.
 SARAH package allow to create the model files for other external software \cite{Staub:2015kfa} such us SPheno, enabling the computation of the model’s mass spectrum as well as other physical observables \cite{Porod:2011nf}.
 The workflow of SPheno operates through input and output files (I/O) containing numerical data that map model parameters to physical observables.
 A practical approach to scan the parameters of the model with the help of SPheno consist in modify the parameters of the model in the input file in different benchmarks and discriminate them by the considered bounds such us the allowed values of the scalar masses, in particular the SM Higgs mass $m_{h_{SM}}$.
 However, the problem of this approach is that we have a multivariate parameter space and a multi-objective function to scan and it needs a lot of computational resources and time to find satisfactory regions.
 Parameter scan (PS) problem has been explored in the context of beyond the SM (BSM) analyzing adaptative algorithms in \cite{BREIN200542}.
-We consider a Marcov Chain Monte Carlo (MCMC) algorithm for PS problem implemented in the library hep-aid.
-This python library automatize the process of (I/O) of SPheno and other tools like Madgraph denominated as HEP stack \cite{Diaz:2024sxg}.
+We consider a Marcov Chain Monte Carlo (MCMC) algorithm for PS problem implemented in the library hep-aid \cite{Diaz:2024sxg}.
+This python library automate the process of (I/O) of SPheno and other tools like Madgraph denominated as HEP stack.
 This library was used in the context of (B-L) Super Symmetric model for constraints the parameters space using bounds of the scalar mass spectrum \cite{Diaz:2024yfu}.
 The automatization of (I/O) for SPheno allows to define objective functions such as SPheno output observables.